Measurement Schemes for Quantum Linear Equation Solvers: Amplitude Estimation for Corrections Vectors

+We can now estimate the cost of one of these queries based upon the cost of $U_\psi = \ket{\psi}$.
+This is a QSVT algorithm with a known degree, $d$, and known non-Clifford cost of the block encoding, $\mathcal{M}_{C}$.
 We know that one iteration of amplitude estimation requires a call to $U_\psi$, and one call to $U_\psi^\dagger$ so the degree of the new QSVT algorithm is twice that of the inversion algorithm, which doubles the non-Clifford cost.
 The implementation on $Z_\Pi$ requires $\mathcal{O}(n)$ Toffoli gates, we do not know exactly as the choice of projector is not set.
 Finally, to estimate the sign of the amplitude as per~\cite{Manzano2023} we need to implement the $\bar{c}\mathcal{G}, cR_y$ operators.
-The $cR_y$ gate costs $\mathcal{O}(n)$ Toffoli gates, and the T cost of a controlled rotation, which is the cost of two rotation gates~\cite{Shende2006a}.
+The $cR_y$ gate costs $\mathcal{O}(n)$ Toffoli gates, and the T cost of a controlled rotation, which is double the cost of a single rotation gate~\cite{Shende2006a}.
 The cost of $\bar{c}-\mathcal{G}$ is the cost of one iteration of the amplitude estimation algorithm, with the T cost of the phase factor gates doubled to account for the control.

+The non-Clifford gate cost of a single query ($Q_\Pi$) of the amplitude estimation algorithm is given by:

-Therefore, if $d$ is the degree of the matrix inversion polynomial, $\mathcal{M}_\textrm{C}$ is the non-Clifford cost of the matrix inversion block encoding and projection operators, the T- cost of a single rotation is $\mathcal{R}_T$ the cost of a single query to the amplitude estimation oracle $Q_\Pi$ is $2d \mathcal{M}_{\textrm{C} } + 2n \textrm{Toff} + (4d +2)\mathcal{R}_T $.
-Denoting the qubit cost of the matrix inversion routine $\mathcal{M}_{\textrm{qb} }$ the qubit cost of the full routine is $\mathcal{M}_{\textrm{qb} } + 2$
+where $d$ is the degree of the matrix inversion polynomial, $\mathcal{M}_\textrm{C}$ is the non-Clifford cost of the matrix inversion block encoding and projection operators, and $\mathcal{R}_T$ is the T- cost of a single rotation.